AnthonyBroadCrawford/anthonybroadcrawford.github.io/cv.md

 title: CV
 permalink: /CV/
 ---

+I'm a builder and a maker who has embraced continuous learning since childhood.
+This passion for learning, exploring, and making, while contrasting new technologies and methodologies against old, has served me well in a rapidly evolving technology market.
+A technology market that is experiencing an unprecedented amount of growth and diversification, with no end in sight.

+More importantly, I've been very successful in creating cultures and environments that embrace my same passion for learning.
+These cultures result in rapid assessment and adoption of emerging technologies to improve their products and speed to market.

+In addition, a culture of education and learning provides a haven from the drastically constrained and competitive talent landscape.
+Building the infrastructure to support learning at scale, allows for junior talent to become top contributors and then rapidly grow into senior leaders within a company.

+My passion for learning provides me a unique advantage towards building great teams, that build amazing products.

 Below you will find a detailed history of my work over the last fifteen years.
 You can additionally find more on my [LinkedIn Profile](https://www.linkedin.com/in/anthonybroadcrawford).

 # Chief Technology Officer, Fooda; December 2013 - Current